jonnydgreen/ktool/README.md

   all-pods (a)    Get all pods
-  context (c)     Changes the current context of your kubernetes config namespace (n)   Changes the current namespace of your kubernetes config help (h)        - version (v)     Output the version number
+  context (c)     Changes the current context of your kubernetes config namespace (n)   Changes the current namespace of your kubernetes config logs (l)        Shows the logs of a selected pod help (h)        - version (v)     Output the version number
 ```